DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - The male bathers in the Ultra-Luxe don't swim in T-Shirts and if you have _those_ mods, bathers won't be naked
  - The picture of James and Catherine from FO3 in Vault 21 now depicts a vault dweller
  - Kathleen isn't mysteriously a part of the NCR
+ - Gomorrah Guards have a chance to carry .45 Auto Submachine guns
+ - Killing Yes Man locks you out of the Independent Ending, as it should

 ## Freeside & Outer Vegas
  - The Greasers in the North Vegas Sewers wear greaser jackets